apollographql/router/.changesets/config_bnjjj_fix_studio_selector.md

 ### Rename the telemetry selector to get studio operation id ([PR #5337](https://github.com/apollographql/router/pull/5337))

-We introduced a new `trace_id` selector format in `1.48.0` which has been misnamed because it's not a trace id but the Apollo Studio Operation ID.
-If you want to access to this selector, here is an example:
+We introduced a new `trace_id` selector format in `1.48.0` which was misnamed.
+It's not a trace id, it's the Apollo Studio Operation ID.
+We've fixed this naming problem in this release.

+If you want to access this selector, here is an example:

 ```yaml
 telemetry: